-Since dementia and aggression, both physical and verbal, are very common in patients, we will look at all the possible causes and steps to sooth the situation.
+Since dementia and aggression, both physical and verbal, are very common in patients, we will look at all the possible causes and steps to soothe the situation.

 People with dementia might sometimes become verbally or physically aggressive because of the damage that is happening in the brain.

-Below we discuss the possible causes of aggression and how to best approach dementia and aggression.
+Below we discuss the possible causes of aggression and how to best approach it in people with dementia.

 Causes of Aggression